How Laundry Businesses Can Use Facebook Ads

 Of course, the more ads you run, the more fleshed out it will be.
 I don’t run a lot of ads from my personal account, so this is pretty barebones (like yours will be starting out!)

-To get started, you’ll simply click on the big green button that says “Create” – and as your laundry service advertising agency, we’ll walk you through the rest.
+To get started, you’ll simply click on the big green button that says “Create” – and we’ll walk you through the rest.

-You’ll have to choose an objective for your campaign when you begin creating an ad with your laundry service advertising agency.
-The number of objectives has grown tremendously over the last couple of years, but you’ll notice they fall into roughly the same categories as the goals I mentioned above.
-That’s because y when choosing an objective, it should align with your laundry service business goals.
+When you begin creating an ad, you’ll have to choose an objective for your campaign.
+The number of objectives has grown tremendously over the last couple of years, but you’ll notice they fall into roughly the same categories as the goals I mention above.
+That’s because the key when choosing an objective is that it aligns well with your goal.

 For example, you might choose a conversion objective, such as “Get people to visit your shops” or an awareness objective like “reach people near your business.”
 You might also consider setting up an ad for each objective and determining which one works the best for your business.